MaxH403/contrast/index.md

 ---
 layout: page
-title: "Me"
+title: "About Me"
 ---

-I am a student at Universtiy of Oregon currently studying Computer Science with a focus on game development.
+I am a student at University of Oregon currently studying Computer Science with a focus on game development.